MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

     WHERE s.store_id = 336;
     ```

-2. Rerun the query that retrieves the top five products sold by a store and document its execution time.
+2. Rerun the query that retrieves the top five products sold by a store, and document the query's execution time:

     ```sql
     -- 5 most ordered products by store